Libya–Tunisia relations

-Libyan–Tunisian relations are longstanding between the two neighbouring North African Maghreb states, Libya and Tunisia.
+Libya–Tunisia relations are longstanding between the two neighbouring North African Maghreb states, Libya and Tunisia.

 Being the two neighboring Maghreb nations, the relationship between the two is friendly but sometimes rocky.
 Tunisia is known to have some issues with Libya including political differences.

 Libya has an embassy in Tunis and consulate general in Sfax, and Tunisia has an embassy in Tripoli and consulate general in Benghazi.
 Both countries are members of the Organisation of Islamic Cooperation, African Union, Arab League, Arab Maghreb Union and Non-Aligned Movement.

 History

 Ever since Carthage started expanding into the Mediterranean, Tunisia has held control over Tripolitania (modern-day north western Libya) for centuries under various dynasties and kingdoms who kept the region under their control.
 Both Tunisia and Libya were Islamized and Arabized upon the Muslim conquest of the Maghreb and were part of various emirates and Caliphates that ruled the region, such as the Aghlabids, Fatimids, Zirids and the Hafsids.
 In the 16th century, they were absorbed into the Ottoman Empire as two distinct provinces until the Scramble for Africa began when France and Italy acquired control over them.

 In the 1950s, both countries gained independence and established relations when Libyan King Idris and Tunisian King Muhammad VIII al-Amin were the representatives for each country, respectively.